duritong/trocla/README.md

 Additional options are:

-    ca:          The trocla key of CA (imported into or generated within trocla) that will be used to sign that certificate.
-    become_ca:   Whether the certificate should become a CA or not.
+    ca           The trocla key of CA (imported into or generated within trocla) that will be used to sign that certificate. become_ca    Whether the certificate should become a CA or not.
 Default: false, to enable set it to true.
-    hash:        Hash to be used.
+    hash         Hash to be used.
 Default sha2 keysize      Keysize for the new key.
 Default is: 4096 serial       Serial to be used, default is selecting a random one. days         How many days should the certificate be valid.
 Default 365